Xiao Qian

 In 1939 Xiao Qian came to Britain to lecture in Chinese and work as the only Chinese correspondent in Europe to cover the Second World War.

-He met and counted amongst his friends, George Orwell and E.M.
+He counted amongst his friends, George Orwell and E.M.
 Forster.
 Xiao Qian bought James Joyce's Ulysses in London in 1939, and whilst in Europe he also visited Joyce's grave in Zurich, reflecting in his diary:

 "Here lies the corpse of someone who has wasted his great talents writing something very unreadable."